The story of PowerOn Midwest

 Step 6: MPUC public hearings for the CON

 The MPUC holds public hearings presided by an Administrative Law Judge.
 Notice is published in local newspapers and mailed to landowners and local governments prior to the start of the hearings.
-Anyone can present comments and express opinions concerning the utilityies' proposal or alternatives and the ER.
+Anyone can present comments and express opinions concerning the utilities' proposal or alternatives and the ER.
 The Administrative Law Judge provides a report that summarizes the hearing record, including public comments, and makes recommendations to the MPUC.

 Step 7: MPUC CON Decision